Shopify Plus Migration: A replatforming checklist

-Shopify Plus customers experience fantastic growth with revenue increasing on average by 126% year on year.
-The platform prides itself on making site maintenance as easy as possible whilst giving the end user the best possible experience.
+Shopify Plus customers experience fantastic growth - with some reports of revenue increases of 126% year on year.
+The platform prides itself on making site maintenance as easy as possible, while giving the end user the best possible experience.

-For example, Shopify Plus enables 100+ payment gateways to be easily integrated into your site.
+Shopify Plus enables 100+ payment gateways to be simply integrated.
 The more payment options you can provide to your customers the less likely you are to miss out on a sale.
-This provides an ease of use to the customer whilst improving your revenue.

 You can also easily add external sales channels to the platform to house these sources, including Amazon Marketplace and social channels, all in one place.
-Allowing you easy access to all your sales data, whilst allowing you to link directly to your customers, whoever they are or wherever they may be.
+This is designed to allow easy access to all sales data, while creating a direct channel to your customers, whoever they are or wherever they may be.

 Equally, there is no better eCommerce platform out there when it comes to growing your business into new markets and territories.
 The platform has dedicated storefronts for creating completely customisable international commerce spaces, which can be unique to the demand and clientele in each of your markets.

 ‘More time for the meaningful’ with Shopify Flow

 One of our favourite Shopify Plus features is called Shopify Flow.
 Once set up, this app will fully automate jobs that previously needed to be done manually.
 It's specifically built to allow fast-moving merchants the time to focus on the bigger picture.

 Take stock control as an example; monitoring the levels of products and then reordering from different suppliers can be a time staking process which in large organisations eats into productivity.
 Shopify Plus can not only keep track of inventory, but automatically re-order directly with your supplier.